kinvolk/lokomotive/docs/installer/lokoctl.md

 make
 ```

-The binary will be created in the projects main directory.
+The binary will be created in the project main directory.

 Run `lokoctl help` to get an overview of all available commands.